Amazon A+ Content Templates and Best Practices: What modules are there?

 In the example, you can see 2 Premium A+ banners that have been placed one below the other in the A+ Manager.
 There is no transition between the banners on either desktop or mobile display.
 In the classic modules, both banners would be separated by a white gap.

 The full potential of the new modules can only be realized if one first asks which content should sensibly be communicated in that area and in the second step, which new module features best enable me to convey this content.
-So, it is initially about the “WHAT” and only afterwards about the “HOW”.
+So, it is first about the “WHAT” and only afterwards about the “HOW.”

-Specifically, there are new modules that allow for a much better comparison of different product models, making a comparison and a purchasing decision possible almost at first glance.
+Specifically, there are new modules that allow for a much better comparison of different product models, so that a comparison and a purchasing decision can be made almost at first glance.

-In addition, there are now Cross-Selling modules that are much better suited to communicate the product variety in the portfolio while also addressing the needs of the customers.
+Furthermore, there are now cross-selling modules that are much better suited to communicate the product variety in the portfolio while also addressing the needs of the customers.

-Finally, various slideshow modules allow for a consistent and coherent representation of many facets of the same topic without the need for multiple banners.
+Finally, various slideshow modules allow for the consistent and coherent representation of many facets of the same topic without the need for multiple banners.

-A+ Premium Content cannot be recommended unconditionally and universally.
-It primarily consists of a series of modules with specific features.
+A+ Premium Content cannot, however, be recommended unconditionally and universally.
+It is primarily a series of modules with specific features.
 Especially due to the two formats, desktop and mobile, the effort in graphic design and thus the costs are higher compared to the standard modules.

-Amazon A+ Content Templates: What modules are available?
+Amazon A+ Content Templates: Which modules are available?

-Even though sellers gain more freedom in design by using Amazon A+ Content, the templates provide a clear framework.
-This is likely intentional, as many marketplace sellers are excellent with their product but are usually not graphic designers.
-Therefore, for sellers to utilize Amazon A+ Content at all, templates that are as easy to create as possible are important.
+Even though merchants gain more freedom in design by using Amazon A+ Content, the templates provide a clear framework.
+This is likely intentional, as many marketplace sellers are indeed excellent with their product, but they are usually not graphic designers.
+Therefore, for merchants to utilize Amazon A+ Content at all, templates that are as easy to create as possible are important.
 Additionally, the e-commerce giant has always been keen to maintain a certain order and consistency within the product portfolio so that customers can navigate easily.

 Company Logo

-This module only includes the option to place your own company logo.
+This module only includes the option to place the company’s logo.

 This is one of the simplest Amazon A+ Content templates.
-At the top, there is a landscape-oriented image, followed by a heading and then text.
+At the top, there is a landscape-oriented image, followed by a title and then text.

 Standard Image and Overlay with Light Text

-This somewhat misleadingly named module also refers to a hero shot in landscape format.
+This somewhat misleadingly named module also refers to a hero shot in landscape orientation.
 However, the black text part is placed in a light overlay on the image.

 Standard Image and Overlay with Dark Text